 African yam is an old prestigious staple food that we don’t hesitate to serve guests.
 It is an important dietary element for the African people.

-I know a lot of people confuse yams and sweet potatoes.
+I know a lot of people confuse yams and sweet potatoes, especially in the United States, ‘yam’ and ‘sweet potato’ are often used interchangeably, but they are not the same.
 True yams are not sweet potatoes.
 They are two different root crops, and they are not related at all.
 I grew up in Nigeria eating true yam, and I think I can share some of my knowledge with you.
 Let’s go!

 Let’s talk about the True Yam